-SFU Public Square, CityHive and the Morris J. Wosk Centre for Dialogue recognize this is a critical moment for us to come together to see and hear each other.
+SFU Public Square, CityHive and SFU's Morris J. Wosk Centre for Dialogue recognized this was a critical moment for us to come together to see and hear each other.

 - How are we responding and what are we learning right now that can be used to strengthen the social infrastructure of our communities going forward?

 - How can we reimagine our collective futures now that the fragile roots of "normalcy" have been exposed?

 - What must we do to ensure we don’t return to the status quo and instead create more just, sustainable and representative systems?

 - What’s possible when we’re unencumbered by "that’s just the way things are"?

 Thursday, November 19 | 12:00pm

 How can we prevent and address gender disparities in mental health outcomes during COVID-19?

 Can COVID-19 restrictions help broaden our concept of what public engagement looks like—and who “the public” includes?

 Thursday, September 24